beljul/user-centric-ad-id/README.md

 This body should be in charge of overseeing the Network Controller operation:
 * the Network Controller is the keeper of the user IFA and ads preferences.
 It should be trusted by users and network participants,
-* the Network Controller itself could be owned by tech companies like cloud providers,
+* the Network Controller itself could be operated by companies like cloud providers,
-* network Controller could be freely audited.
+* the Network Controller should be freely auditable.